Kernix13/markdown-cheatsheet/README.md

 ---

-Apparent background color, just hit TAB twice:
+Apparent background color, just hit TAB twice (I like this):

     Like this